-Recruitment for the Working Group is now closed.
-We are seeking applications from experts in the sector, as well as representatives from civil society, investment institutions, labor, and other parties with expertise in impact reporting.
-This multi-stakeholder Working Group will be tasked with developing a Sector Standard which then will be considered by the Global Sustainability Standards Board (GSSB).
+Recruitment for the Textiles and Apparel Working Group is now closed.
+Thank you to all who expressed an interest in participating.
+This multi-stakeholder Working Group is now tasked with developing a Sector Standard which then will be considered by the Global Sustainability Standards Board (GSSB).

 The textiles and apparel sector provides essential products and is a key contributor to the global economy.
 The sector’s complex and fragmented supply chain, however, is characterized by a range of negative impacts.
 Most widely documented are those related to labor and human rights in producing countries.
 The sector is also a key contributor to the increasing levels of greenhouse gas emissions and waste.

 The purpose of the Textiles and Apparel Sector Standard is to enhance the quality and comparability of sustainability information, by setting the global best practice for organizations operating in textile production, apparel and footwear manufacturing as well as retail.